Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to gaining favor or approval from someone, typically through actions that are intended to please or impress.
-The phrase "brownie points" is figurative, as it does not refer to an actual system of points, but instead to a metaphorical way of gaining credit or favor.
+The idiom "brownie points" is figurative, as it does not refer to an actual system of points, but instead to a metaphorical way of gaining credit or favor.

 Origin: